 Most of the time entrepreneurs who are starting up are too scared to start something just because they are not ready to accept failure as a possible outcome.
 These fears are inherent in human nature if you are a more risk-averse person.
-Any new idea which we intend to convert into a brand cannot always be commercially successful due to multiple reasons, one of them being our next point.
+Any new idea that we intend to convert into a brand cannot always be commercially successful due to multiple reasons, one of them being our next point.

 Unable to Understand Target Market

-One of the common mistakes which all of us agree on is not being able to understand the target market.
+One of the common mistakes that all of us agree on is not being able to understand the target market.
 You have a great idea but if you float it in a wrong target market, it’s a certain recipe to failure.

 An understanding target market is key for any commercial success unless you are happy to fund your hobby or daydreaming.
 Nowadays, it is too convenient to do study markets and conduct research.
 If you are having too much on your plate, you can always get help from different crowdsourcing websites or talented individuals (entrepreneurs like you) on freelancer websites.
 You will be surprised how often you can get quality resources at a dirt-cheap price.

 Doing business is like running a circus and entrepreneur a ringmaster.
 It is like having dozens of tasks to be done at once.
 Hence, the organization plays a vital role.